 - 10 Ways to Spice up your Oatmeal

-- Toast bread for 3-5 minutes in a toaster, until it is nicely browned and crisp.
+- Toast bread for 3-5 minutes in a toaster or air fryer, until it is nicely browned and crisp.
 If it is only lightly toasted, it will not hold up to the moisture of the tomatoes.

 - While your bread is toasting, rinse your tomatoes and dry them.
 Then, thinly slice each cherry tomato into 3-4 pieces with a sharp serrated knife.
-I use an Amish tomato knife and it is amazing.
+I use an Amish tomato knife and it works very well (link above).

 - Once your toast is ready, put it on a plate.
 Then, spread a thin layer of vegan mayo on each piece.
-Lightly sprinkle the Kirkland no salt 21-seasoning on the mayo.
+Lightly sprinkle the Kirkland no salt 21-seasoning (if using) on the mayo.

-- Arrange your cut tomatoes onto each piece of toast in little rows, overlapping each piece to help it stay in place.
-Lightly season the top of your tomatoes with fine pink Himalayan salt and freshly ground black pepper.
+- Arrange your cut tomatoes onto each piece of toast in little rows, overlapping each piece slightly to help it stay in place.
+Lightly season the top of your tomatoes with sea salt and freshly ground black pepper.